object-oriented-python/object-oriented-programming/doc/source/8_debugging.rst

 .. code-block:: console

     $ git rev-parse HEAD
-    66a10d5d374de796827ac3152f0c507a46b73d60
+    9e29934847407ea1d3ca3aba8062ce6fcbb7aff3

-If we want to take the repository back to the newest commit then we do as the status message told us, and pull:
+If we want to take the repository back to the newest commit then we simply check out the branch name we started from.
+For example:

 .. code-block:: console

-    $ git pull
+    $ git checkout main

 If we now check the status of our repository, we find we're at the head of our branch with a clean working tree: